arkandias/geyser/README.md

 - `stop` to stop Geyser
 - `restart` to restart Geyser
 - `update` to update Geyser
-- `reset` to make a copy of the database and starts a fresh configuration
+- `reset` to make a backup of the database and starts a fresh configuration

 Use these command with one of the following options: